News

 Difference in Scoring Criteria and Evaluation

-One of the most crucial differences between OET (Occupational English Test) and IELTS (International English Language Testing System) is how they are scored and evaluated.
+One of the most crucial differences between OET (Occupational English Test) and IELTS (International English Language Testing System) is their scoring and evaluation.

-Understanding this distinction will help you choose the right test based on your goals, whether you’re a healthcare professional or someone looking to study, work, or immigrate to an English-speaking country.
+Understanding this distinction will help you choose the proper test based on your goals, whether you're a healthcare professional or someone looking to study, work, or immigrate to an English-speaking country.

 OET Scoring and Evaluation

-OET scores each of the four language skills, listening, reading, writing, and speaking, independently.
+OET independently scores the four language skills: listening, reading, writing, and speaking.
 The score for each skill is given on a scale ranging from 0 to 500, with increments of 10.
 These numerical scores are then translated into letter grades, ranging from A to E:

 • Grade A (450-500) - Indicates that you are highly proficient and have a very high level of English communication skills in a healthcare setting.
 You can handle all aspects of communication with ease.